Articles on Talmidaism Theology

 A note about the western practice of ‘Baby Showers’

 In the Israelite way of thinking, you give thanks to God for something after it has happened, not before.
 For example, with meals you say the blessing after the meal, and not before.
 In the same way, you hold a party and give thanks for a baby after it is born, not before.
 Jews therefore do not hold baby showers before a baby is born.
 In fact, in centuries gone by, traditionally Jewish parents did not even purchase things for the baby or discuss baby names until the baby was born.
-The Israelite equivalent of a baby shower are the weaning festivities (gemilah).
+The Israelite equivalent of a baby shower are the weaning festivities (gemilah – see Abraham’s weaning banquet for the baby Isaac, Gen 21:8).

 There are solid psychological reasons for this custom.
 There was a time when miscarriages, stillborn babies and infant mortality were quite common; and even today miscarriages still occur.
 Consider the pain of a parent who has lost a potential child but is left with piles of gifts that the baby will never use, gifts that they have to return, reopening the wound each time.
 Although this sort of thing is less common today than it was a century ago, it still happens.

 The parents say the Shema` when the child is born – the father in the case of a son, the mother in the case of a daughter.
-If the mother is not able to, then the father can recite the Shema`, and vice versa.
-In ancient times, immediately after birth the infant was rubbed with salt, bathed, and wrapped in swaddling-clothes (Ezek 16:4 et seq).
+If the mother is not able to for whatever reason, then the father can recite the Shema`, and vice versa.
+In ancient times, immediately after birth the infant was rubbed with salt, bathed, and wrapped in swaddling-clothes (cf Ezek 16:4 et seq).

-After a child is born, by tradition the parents are given the honour of an aliyah (an opportunity to go up and bless the reading of the Torah) in the synagogue; the father in the event of a son, on the next Sabbath after circumcision, and the mother the next Sabbath after the daughter’s naming ceremony.
+After a child is born, by tradition the parents are given the honour of an aliyah (an opportunity to go up and read a few verses of the Torah) in the synagogue; the father in the event of a son, on the next Sabbath after circumcision, and the mother the next Sabbath after the daughter’s naming ceremony.
 At that time, a blessing is recited for the health of the mother and the child as well.

 According to ancient custom in the Land of Israel, in the case of a boy, the night before circumcision (watch-night or laylat shmirah), an oil-lamp with many wicks was brought into the house, and there is general rejoicing.
 In the case of a girl, this is done the night before the naming ceremony; watch-night is before the mother is ritually immersed.